muhammadn/devise_sequel/README.md

 I like to extend only the models I need for Devise:

     class User < Sequel::Model
-      extend Devise::Models
-      extend Devise::Orm::Sequel::Hook

-      # usually active_model is included already in any Sequel Rails 3 connectors
-      # plugin :active_model
+      plugin :devise

       devise ... # put the devise modules you want here end

-But if you want them to be globally available for all your Sequel models, then uncomment the lines at the bottom of the sequel.rb file in the plugin.
-Hopefully this can be more elegant in the future where you can set an option somewhere.
+But if you want them to be globally available for all your Sequel models, load the plugin before model loading:

+    Sequel::Model.plugin :devise

 For schema migration, you can do something like this: